PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-08 11:08:43
+Last updated: 2024-04-08 11:09:49
-Random Quote: His size, Gregor is a very large man.
-Also a very stupid one.
-Too stupid to know when he should die, it seems.  -  Cersei Lannister
+Random Quote: Well, if there is something wrong with him, it ain't constipation. - Meemaw